 G2 rating: 4.3/5

-Choose Homebase if: You run a shift-based business with hourly workers and scheduling is the daily pain.
+Choose Homebase if: You run a shift-based small business with hourly workers and scheduling is your biggest daily pain point.

-Skip Homebase if: You need a full HR system for salaried employees, performance management, or benefits.
+Skip Homebase if: You need a full HR software system for salaried employees, performance management, or benefits administration.

 Paycor HR Software

-Type: Payroll + HR platform with specialized compliance tools
+Type: Payroll and HR platform with specialized compliance tools

-Paycor is built for small businesses in regulated industries — healthcare, financial services, manufacturing — where compliance mistakes are expensive.
-It automates tax law updates, tracks ACA, FMLA, and ERISA requirements, and even optimizes for specialized tax credits most HR software ignores.
+Paycor is built for small businesses in regulated industries including healthcare, financial services, and manufacturing where compliance mistakes are expensive.
+As HR and payroll software for small business, it stands apart by automating tax law updates, tracking ACA, FMLA, and ERISA requirements, and optimizing for specialized tax credits that most HR software tools completely ignore.

 What you'll like:

-• Strong compliance automation that keeps you current with regulation changes without manual research
+• Strong compliance automation that keeps your small business current with regulation changes without manual research

-• End-to-end platform: recruiting, learning, payroll, and performance in one system
+• End-to-end HR software platform covering recruiting, learning, payroll, and performance management in one system

 What you might not like:

-• Some features (benefits, learning) cost extra on top of the base plan
+• Some features including benefits and learning modules cost extra on top of the base plan

 • Implementation may require professional services for complex configurations

-• G2 rating is lower than some peers — support experience varies by package tier
+• G2 rating is lower than some HR software peers and support experience varies by package tier

 Pricing (under 50 employees):